zkurtz/shmistogram/README.md

 ## Exploratory data analysis

-The use cases for visualizing a variable as a mixture of (1) a multinomial for point masses and
-(2) a continuous distribution is quite common:
+The use cases for visualizing a variable as a mixture of a multinomial for point masses and a continuous distribution are quite common:
 - inconsistent rounding any continuous variable can introduce a mixture of point masses and relatively continuous observations
 - "age of earning first driver's license" plausibly has structural modes at the legal minimum (which may vary by state) and otherwise vary continuously